onthegomap/planetiler/planetiler-custommap/README.md

   maximum zoom level to allow for overzooming
 - `simplify_tolerance` - Default value for the tile pixel tolerance to use when simplifying features below the maximum zoom level
-- `compact_db` - Reduce the DB size by separating and deduping the tile data
 - `skip_filled_tiles` - Skip writing tiles containing only polygon fills to the output
 - `tile_warning_size_mb` - Maximum size in megabytes of a tile to emit a warning about